Copying a Disk Over SSH

 Prepare the Receiving Computer

 Verify that the receiving computer has SSH installed.
 (Most Linux/Unix-like systems have it installed by default.)
 If you’re running Windows locally, you may wish to set up the Cygwin compatibility layer to provide a reasonably complete Unix-like environment.
-Instructions on setting up Cygwin are located here, at the bottom of the guide.
+Instructions on setting up Cygwin are located here.

 Start Your Linode in Rescue Mode

-Before you initiate the transfer, start your Linode in Rescue Mode and start SSH by following these guides:
+Before you initiate the transfer, start the source Linode in Rescue Mode and start SSH by following these guides:

 - Start your Linode in Rescue Mode.